streamdata-gallery-organizations/tumblr/_listings/tumblr/blogbasehostnamepostsdraft-get-openapi.md

         description: A specific post ID
       - in: query
         name: limit
-        description: "The number of posts to return: 1\u201320, inclusive"
+        description: 'The number of posts to return: 120, inclusive'
       - in: query
         name: notes_info
         description: Indicates whether to return notes information (specify true or